Rosnani Azman

-Siti Rosnani Binte Azman (born 22 May 1997) is a Singaporean professional footballer who plays as a defender for WE League club INAC Kobe Leonessa, as well as the Singapore women's national football team.
+Siti Rosnani Binte Azman (born 22 May 1997) is a Singaporean professional footballer who plays as a defender for Women's Premier League club FC Jurong, as well as the Singapore women's national football team.

 Football career

-Azman started playing competitive football at 11 years old.
+Football was introduced to Siti Rosani when she was in 9 years old at Qihua Primary School.
+Rosani started playing competitive football at 11 years old.
 She played for the Woodlands Secondary School and Republic Polytechnic.

 Club career

-Azman previously played for the South West Queensland Thunder in the National Premier Leagues Women's in Australia.
+Rosani previously played for the South West Queensland Thunder in the National Premier Leagues Women's in Australia.
 She made 31 appearances for the club.

-In 2021, Azman became the first Singaporean to play professionally in Japan, when she joined INAC Kobe Leonessa of the Japan Women's Empowerment Professional Football League.
-Azman struggled in INAC Kobe due to the different level of play and language barrier.
+In 2021, Rosani became the first Singaporean to play professionally in Japan, when she joined INAC Kobe Leonessa of the Japan Women's Empowerment Professional Football League.
+Rosani struggled in INAC Kobe due to the different level of play and language barrier.
 In an attempt to bridge to the gap, she put in extra training and ultimately injured herself, tearing her left gluteus maximus muscle, sidelining her for two months.

-Azman requested for a loan move at the end of 2021 and after a successful trial with Kibi International of Nadeshiko League Division 2, joined Kibi International on loan from February to June 2022, until the end of her contract with INAC Kobe.
-In June, Azman made her first appearance in the Japan League in a 60th minute substitution.
+Rosani requested for a loan move at the end of 2021 and after a successful trial with Kibi International of Nadeshiko League Division 2, joined Kibi International on loan from February to June 2022, until the end of her contract with INAC Kobe.
+In June, Rosani made her first appearance in the Japan League in a 60th minute substitution.

-Kibi International signed Azman on 1 July 2022 for another six months, after her contract with INAC Kobe ended.
+Kibi International signed Rosani on 1 July 2022 for another six months, after her contract with INAC Kobe ended.

 She returned to Singapore at the start of 2023 and signed for Hougang United in the Deloitte Women’s Premier League (WPL).

-Rosnani Azman joins Albirex Niigata (S) for the 2024 WPL season.
+Rosnani joins Albirex Niigata (S), currently known as FC Jurong, for the 2024 WPL season.

 International career

-Azman was selected in the provisional 29 players national team squad for 2023 Southeast Asian Games.
+Rosani received her first national call up for the national team in 2012.
+Rosani was selected in the provisional 29 players national team squad for 2023 Southeast Asian Games..
+On 16 July 2024, she scored her first international goals for national team in a 9–0 victory against Macau.

+Rosani earned her 50th cap when Singapore played against Lebanon on 19 July 2025.